openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

   to the last stages of data sources.
 - Pipeline - A subgraph of a stage, which includes all the ancestors.

 Others
 ------

 - Transform - A transformation operation over dataset elements.
-Examples are image renaming, image flipping, image and subset renaming, label remapping etc.
+Examples are image renaming, image flipping, image and subset renaming, label remapping, etc.
   Corresponds to the `transform <../command-reference/context_free/transform>`_.